Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/04-Description.md

  - You select the columns to use for the feature-vectors in analysis in the 'Include' area of the 'K-Means Properties' window.
 - Image to Labeled Table
  - This is a meta-node (feel free to open it) that turns an image into a feature vector representation so we can use it with various classification algorithms since they are only implemented on tables.
-- Interactive Annotator
- - This node lets you manually select labels, points, and seeds in your image using standard drawing tools.
- - The node can be finicky and often requires deleting all of the current labels and starting over
- - A brief video showing how 3 rectangular labels can be added to a small image region is shown [here](https://www.youtube.com/watch?v=Fh65uA1pkAA)

 ### Tasks
 1. Use the 'Interactive Annotator' to specify regions in the image as different phases for the training and then classify the rest of the image